 Users add safe senders individually by using their email client

-Administrators create an Exchange transport rule (ETR) for all users that allows messages for those particular senders.
+Administrators create an Exchange mail flow rule (also known as a transport rule) for all users that allows messages for those particular senders.

 Troubleshooting your DMARC implementation

 If you have configured your domain's MX records where EOP is not the first entry, DMARC failures will not be enforced for your domain.